longmaoaiali/longmaoaiali.github.io/_posts/2023-07-11-WFA-Test-Tools.md

 The QuickTrack Test Tool is tailored to test and certify products based on Qualified Solutions that **have already completed full Wi-Fi® functionality testing—modules, chipsets, and other solutions developed by Solution Providers**, which have undergone the prerequisite interoperabilty and conformance testing.

 A separate “ctrl app dut” binary for Quick Track which is a control application for Quick Track test cases.
+Refer to ***QuickTrack API Specification v2.1***

 	ctrl_app_dut running on DUT to parse QuickTrack message and configure AP DUT:
 	usage: For wifi2 is 6G, wifi0 – 5G and wifi1 – 2.4Ghz – below is the command to start the app application.